If you are looking into medical assisting as a career, you’ll soon find that there are many different types of medical assistants.

 >> Other options: Pediatric Medical Assistant or Chiropractic Assistants

-Medical Assistant Salaries by State
+Medical Assistant Salary by State

-Whether or not you work in one of the higher paying specialties, you can increase your medical assistant salary by making yourself more valuable to the team you work with.
+Whether or not you work in one of the higher-paying specialties, you can increase your medical assistant salary by making yourself more valuable to the team you work with.
 You can keep yourself on the higher end of your pay scale by doing the following:

 - Earn your certification.
 A certified medical assistant can make up to 10% more than someone who is uncertified.